 - 1 cup uncooked long grain white rice

-In a mixing bowl whisk together water, Caldo de Tomate, optional onion powder, garlic powder, black pepper and chili powder, set aside.
+Whisk together warm water, minced tomato, Caldo de Tomate, onion powder, chili powder, and black pepper.
+Set aside.

-Reduce heat to low and allow rice to simmer for 20-25 minutes until water has been absorbed (you'll notice water bubbles stop coming to the surface).
+Reduce heat to low, cover and simmer until liquid has been absorbed, about 20 minutes (you'll notice water bubbles stop coming to the surface).

-Remove from heat, fluff rice with a fork, cover with lid and allow to rest 5 minutes.
+Remove from heat, fluff rice with a fork.
+Cover with lid and allow to rest 5 minutes off heat.
 Serve warm.

-- To prevent leftover rice from drying out, I recommend reheating it in the microwave with a little water.
-You can also reheat rice in a skillet with a tablespoon or less of water.
+- To prevent leftover rice from drying out, I recommend reheating it in the microwave spritzed or drizzled with a little water.
+You can also reheat rice in a skillet with 1 - 2 Tbsp of water.

 - Recipe has been updated, see notes below recipe for changes.